An old debate “Espresso vs coffee.” This title reminds me of those old sci-fi movies…

-Medium roast is the most common in the U.S. It balances flavor, aroma, and acidity.
-Roasters may call these city, American, or breakfast.
+Medium roast coffee is the most common in the U.S. It balances flavor, aroma, and acidity.
+Roasters may call this city, American, or breakfast.
 With medium-dark or full city, oils will start to break the surface of the bean.

 Espresso is a concentrated coffee that you brew under pressure.
 Because it needs a lot of pressure, you can only make it with an espresso machine.